RAF Little Snoring

-Royal Air Force Little Snoring or more simply RAF Little Snoring is a former Royal Air Force station located north of the Norfolk village of Little Snoring.
+Royal Air Force Little Snoring or more simply RAF Little Snoring is a former Royal Air Force station located immediately north of the Norfolk village of Little Snoring, approximately 2 mi east-northeast from the town of Fakenham.
 The airfield remains open for general aviation use as Little Snoring Airfield.

 History

 The station opened in July 1943 and was built to be a satellite station and dispersal for RAF Foulsham which is 6.0 mi south-east of Little Snoring.
-Just a month after the station became operational, the stations status changed when No 3 Bomber Group gave the station full status.
+Just a month after the station became operational, the stations status changed when No. 3 Bomber Group gave the station full status.

 After this the airfield was retained on a care and maintenance until an anti-aircraft co-operation unit on civilian contract operated from Little Snoring for several years during the 1950s.
-Spitfires were the main type used, but were replaced by Vampires before the unit was disbanded in 1958.
+Supermarine Spitfire were the main type used, but were replaced by de Havilland Vampires before the unit was disbanded in 1958.